Accessibility Plan 2026-2028

 Employee Survey on Accessibility

-An accessibility survey was launched to all employees and available for voluntary completion between April 3 and April 16, 2023, with the option to submit anonymously.
-There were 29 completed survey responses to help inform our Accessibility Plan.
+An accessibility survey was launched to all employees and available for voluntary completion between [date] and [date], with the option to submit anonymously.
+Approximately 60% of CCOHS employees responded to help inform our Accessibility Plan.

 Survey of Clients